New to Video?

 When shooting stills, we are taught to use a suitably fast enough shutter speed to enable hand holding the camera when taking photos.
-With video, you are recording anywhere up to 60 frames per second so even the slightest movement is going to show up.
+With video, you are recording anywhere up to 60 or 120 frames per second.
+Even the slightest movement is going to show up.

-Whenever you can, use a tripod when filming unless you are going for the “obviously hand held” look that is currently being used so much in television and the movies these days.
+Whenever you can, use a tripod when filming unless you are going for the "obviously hand held" look.
+It's a look that is currently being used so much in television and the movies these days.

-If you have a decent Handycam, particularly if it is high definition (HD), you may want to think about making some money from shooting stock videography one day.
-It is actually a lot easier than you think, and easier than shooting stock photography so when you are ready, go to our stock videography section.
+If you have a decent Handycam, particularly if it is high definition (HD) or 4K, you may want to think about this.
+Making some money from shooting stock videography.
+It is actually a lot easier than you think.
+It is also easier than shooting stock photography so when you are ready, go to our stock videography section.

-If you are indeed new to video, you may not find this that interesting but before DSLR’s had video features, in order to obtain that beautifully shallow depth of field with video and film (movies), you had to have a video camera costing upwards of £20,000 so thank your lucky stars that you got into video (and photography) when you did!
+If you are indeed new to video, you may not find this that interesting.
+However, before DSLR’s had video features, in order to obtain that beautifully shallow depth of field with video and film (movies), you had to have a video camera costing upwards of £20,000.
+So, thank your lucky stars that you got into video (and photography) when you did!

 Prosumer video cameras or Handycams normally have fixed autofocus lenses with zoom functionality.
-This means that the lens does not come off and has fully auto focus and iris (aperture) in most cases but some of the more expensive cameras allow you to manually control the focus.
+This means that the lens does not come off and has fully auto focus and iris (aperture) in most cases.
+Some of the more expensive cameras allow you to manually control the focus.

-Lenses used on a Video DSLR are way better in that you have control of focussing, the aperture and you have a huge range of lenses to choose from (which can get expensive).
+Lenses used on a Video DSLR are way better in that you have control of focussing, the aperture.
+You have a huge range of lenses to choose from too but that can get expensive.
 You will learn the benefits of these lenses throughout this section.